wballard/VariableSky/datamodel.markdown

 # Philosophy
-The idea is that a Variable Sky server is literally one big shared JavaScript variable, starting from a root `/`, and contains any values you can ship over JSON.
+The idea is that a Variable Sky server is literally one big shared JavaScript variable, starting from a root `/`, and contains any values you can ship over JSON. you `link` to this data, which causes it to replicate between all attached clients and the server.

 In practice, this lets you define records, stored by key in a JavaScript hash, then look those records up, modify them, and save them back to the